OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 > Permalink: owaspai.org/goto/poisonrobustmodel/

 The general principle of reducing sensitivity to poisoned training data is to make sure that the model does not memorize the specific malicious input pattern (or _backdoor trigger_).
 The following two examples represent different strategies, which can also complement each other in an approach called **fine pruning** (See [paper on fine-pruning](https://arxiv.org/pdf/1805.12185.pdf)):
-1. Reduce memorization by removing elemements of memory using **pruning**.
+1. Reduce memorization by removing elements of memory using **pruning**.
 Pruning in essence reduces the size of the model so it does not have the capacity to trigger on backdoor-examples while retaining sufficient accuracy for the intended use case.
 The approach removes neurons in a neural network that have been identified as non-essential for sufficient accuracy.
 2. Overwrite memorized malicious patterns using **fine tuning** by retraining a model on a clean dataset(without poisoning).

 Links to standards: